-The sugar solution will also be attractive to ants, bees and wasps.
+The sugar solution in your feeder will also attract ants, bees and wasps

 Click on the link to learn more about other critters you might want to keep out of your feeder.

-How do you keep ants out of hummingbird feeders?
+How do you keep ants out of a hummingbird feeders?

 Ant moat for a hummingbird feeder

-Do it yourself ant moat for hummingbird feeders
+Do it yourself ant moat for your hummingbird feeders

 If you want to try, here is a do it yourself ant moat project that uses the plastic cap from a spray can.
 Punch or drill a hole in the cap to run the feeder hanger wire through, then use hot glue or silicone sealant to seal the hole and make the lid water proof so you can fill it with water.